 - Tax Certificates are awarded to the buyer with the lowest bid rate.
 The bidder number of the successful bidder will be entered into the tax collection database

 - Tax certificates are issued by electronic listing rather than by individual document certificates

 - Tax certificates accrue interest starting on the date the certificate is issued

 - Tax certificates have a life of seven years from the date of issuance

-- The Miami-Dade Tax Collector's office has the right to cancel any tax certificate that is not issued in accordance with Florida Statutes
+- The Miami-Dade Office of the Tax Collector has the right to cancel any tax certificate that is not issued in accordance with Florida Statutes

-- Tax payments will be accepted on advertised items any time before the tax certificate sale begins on June 1
+- Tax payments are accepted against advertised items any time before the tax certificate sale began on June 1